Gogaji: Accounts

-Recorded accounts on Goga vary considerably.
-The sources do not agree on the time period or who his contemporaries were but he can be placed as living anywhere between the 11th and 14th centuries.
+A common theme is Goga being born to a woman named Bachal (with a sister named Kachal) after a blessing by Gorakhnath, with Goga after coming into conflict with his twin cousins, who hire help to defeat Goga.
+Eventually, Goga kills his twin cousins, which upset his mother who banishes him from the land.
+Goga returns during one night due to his wife being in his homeland.
+However, his wife reveals to his mother that Goga returned.
+After being taunted by his mother, Goga requests to become samadh to the earth but the earth states only a Muslim can be accepted, so Goga converts to Islam and enters the earth while riding a horse.

 According to James Tod, Goga was the chief of the Jangaldesh region and lived during the time of Mahmud of Ghazni in the 10th–11th centuries and was from Bhatinda, who fought with the invader on the bank of the Sutlej.
 Dashrath Sharma, using Jain sources, such as the Shrawak-Viatudi-Atichar, and the Kyamkhan Rasau, sources from the 15th century, also placed Goga as a contemporary of Mahmud of Ghazni.
 Pemaram agreed with Sharma and also places him in the same period after evaluating the poetical accounts Gogaji Pirra Chand, Gugapedi, and Gogaji Chauhan ri Nisani.
 R. C. Temple places him at the time period of Mahmud of Ghazni.
 William Crooke believed Goga lived in the 13th century and was killed fighting against Firoj Shah of Delhi at the end of the century.
 Another account states that Goga fought again Ruknuddin Firuz Shah, Sultan of Delhi.
 Yet another account posits that Goga was a contemporary of Firuz Tughlaq (1351–1388) and fought against Abu Baquer.
 Most Rajasthani scholars agree with Tod's assessment of placing Goga in the same period of Mahmud of Ghazni century.